|

 because leaving the frontal palate free, and that they are little

-It could also be made by thermoforming of plastic sheet (if
+be made by thermoforming of plastic sheet.
+For children whose side

-the other hand, ordinary clasps are preferable.
+teeth are changing, on the other hand, ordinary clasps are

-force can either be provided by a screw with an included spring,
+Continuous force can either be provided by a screw with an included spring,

 which is a specialized part, or by simple wire loops in spring